cecilekremer/mpox_transmission/README.md

 # Open questions

-* Establish the presence of sexual transmission / other transmission routes: location of lesions
+* Establish the presence of sexual transmission / other transmission routes: location of lesions, modes of exposure (contact w/ case, animal reservoir)

 * Duration of hospitalisations: individual characteristics? clinical presentation?